opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/define-search.png" alt="Discover interface showing search of flight sample data for Last 7 days"  width="700">

-## Add data fields and view data details
+## Adding data fields and viewing data details

 The document table contains document data.
 Each row represents a single document, and each column contains a different document field representing metrics such as flight destination, average ticket price, and flight delay.
 You can add, delete, or modify data fields in a document table as needed to meet your data analysis requirements.